lgvw3/CarGOSPACE/README.md

 Tonight I got started on learning A-star.
 It's been a while since I've done greedy search, but some of the concepts are coming back thankfully.
 Hopefully tomorrow night I can actually finish the implementation and get started on using it in training.

 I am trying to get chatgpt to teach me, not just code stuff for me on this project so sometimes progress feels weirdly slow compared to when I just have it crank out some boiler plate code or something I already know how to do.
 But, I love working on this.
 I really want to get it to where it can navigate a simple city scene and at that point I want to implement the underlying AI training code into the real details.

+## Feb 10th

+Last weekend I got A* to a decent enough place I'm going to start using it for training.
+The third scene is where it actually means something for now since that is the only one it has any real directional choice to make.
+Haven't done the training yet, had to mess with the colliders for a while until I understood a little better what was happening and I think I got it now.

+Time to start training with the nav data and then to go build a little neighborhood is the next step I think.